Rolands-Laucis/Socio/README.md

 ## How? ✨

 Socio is a "middle man" framework between your DB and clients.
 The ``SocioServer`` creates a WebSocket server on your backend, that is hooked up to any DB.
 The ``SocioClient`` sits on the browser and communicates with your server through WebSockets and socios protocols and mechanisms.
-E.g. ``SocioClient``.query() or .subscribe() with raw SQL strings.
+E.g. ``SocioClient``.Query() or .Subscribe() with raw SQL strings.
 Additionally, the server can also at any time push information to clients, creating a duplex real-time connection.
 Pretty much everything you'd need, including file transfer, is supported.

 ## SQL injections and overall data safety? 💉